Article first published in March 2018, updated June 2019

 Of all the marketing techniques mentioned, email marketing is often ranked as the top contributor to a successful digital strategy.
 Here’s why.

-Marketers gravitate towards email marketing because it’s effective and cost efficient.
-Research shows email marketing generates $44 for every $1 spent and some companies see a ROI as high as $76 for every $1 spent.
+Marketers gravitate towards email marketing because it’s effective and cost-efficient.
+Research shows email marketing generates $38 for every $1 spent, and some companies see an ROI as high as $76 for every $1 spent.

 Email connects with more consumers than social media

 Social media use is growing.
 No question about it.
-But, it still doesn’t outpace email use.
+However, it still doesn’t outpace email use.
 More consumers use email and rely on it daily to communicate.
 OptinMonster offers research to support this:

 This kind of personalized marketing is the best way to attract new customers and delight existing ones.
 Knowing your customer and sending relevant messages has become the ultimate benchmark of a successful marketer.